Process-Analytics-Group/BPM2023-PM_on_Sensor_Data/README.md

 ### Step 4: d_ProcessDiscovery
 Process Discovery
-- create a directly follows graph of the process using the visualization tool "graphviz"
+- Create a directly follows graph of the process using the visualization tool "graphviz"
+- Determine the accuracy of a process model using "PM4Py"